suicide jumper articles

 "His spleen ruptured, his liver ruptured, one of his kidneys ruptured.
 He died from massive internal injuries in the water," Debbie told 10News.

 According to the Florida Highway Patrol, the Skyway is the number one bridge for suicide on the East Coast.
-In 2016, there were 12 suicides, 24 possible suicides, 6 saves, and 1 survivor. (gee, wonder where they got those statistics?)
-There have been 100 suicides in the last decade.
+In 2016, there were 12 suicides, 24 possible suicides, 6 saves, and 1 survivor. (those statistics) There have been 100 suicides in the last decade.